dtee1/neural_networks/README.md

 <h1>Files:</h1>
 <details><summary><h2>basic_nn.py</h2></summary>
-<p> This is a basic neural network with 3 hidden layers.
+<p> This is a basic neural network with 1 hidden layer.
 It uses backpropagation to update the weights and sigmoid activation as a threshold function</p>
 <p>The weights are initialized randomly using the relation: </p>
 <p align="center">-1/sqrt(number_of_nodes) to 1/sqrt(number_of_nodes)</p>
 <p> During training, the calculated error (target-desired) is backpropagated using the relation:</p>